sverweij/dependency-cruiser/doc/cli.md

 </details>

-Just like the `err` reporter the teamcity reporter has an empty output when there's no violations - and a non-zero exit code when there's errors.
+Just like the `err` reporter the TeamCity reporter has an empty output when there's no violations - and a non-zero exit code when there's errors.

 #### text